atomicdata-dev/atomic-data-docs/src/schema/faq.md

 ## How should a client deal with Shortname collisions?

-Atomic Data guarantees Subject-Property uniqueness, which means that Valid Resources are guanranteed to have only one of each Property.
+Atomic Data guarantees Subject-Property uniqueness, which means that Valid Resources are guaranteed to have only one of each Property.
 Properties offer Shortnames, which are short strings.
 These strings SHOULD be unique inside Classes, but these are not guaranteed to be unique inside all Resources.
-Note that Resources can have multiple Classes, and throught that, they can have colliding Shortnames.
+Note that Resources can have multiple Classes, and through that, they can have colliding Shortnames.
-Resources are also free to inlcude Properties from other Classes, and their Shortnames, too, might collide.
+Resources are also free to include Properties from other Classes, and their Shortnames, too, might collide.

 For example: